Understanding 'lazy' and 'greedy' in Regular Expressions

 When to Use Lazy or Greedy Matching?

 The choice between lazy and greedy matching depends on the specific requirements of the pattern you're trying to match.
 In some cases, you may want to match the longest possible substring, while in others, you may want to match the shortest possible substring.
-For example, let's consider the following string:
+For example, let's consider the following string:"Hello

 World